hellosign/hellosign-java-sdk/docs/SignatureRequestApi.md

 Embedded Bulk Send with Template

 Creates BulkSendJob which sends up to 250 SignatureRequests in bulk based off of the provided Template(s) specified with the `template_ids` parameter to be signed in an embedded iFrame.
-These embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on HelloSign.
+These embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on Dropbox Sign.

 **NOTE**: Only available for Standard plan and higher.